plone/training/mastering-plone-5/viewlets_2.rst

     * To handle the user input we don't use a form but links and ajax.
     * The voting itself is a fact handled by another view

+We are working in the add-on :file:`starzel.votable_behavior` we created using mr.bob.

 We register the viewlet in :file:`browser/configure.zcml`.

 .. code-block:: xml